-If you feel you have the flu, you can save energy and time by seeing a doctor from home.
-There is no need to start off by going to the clinic or hospital.
+If you feel you have the flu, you may be able to save energy and time by seeing a doctor from home.
+It is not always necessary to begin by going to the clinic or hospital.
 You can get the medical advice you need to feel better from the comfort of your bed.
-This article answers a simple question: can I use telemedicine for the flu?

 ***Access to healthcare is one of the most important issues facing the human race today.
 RingMD is working hard to improve it, but we can't do it alone.
 Simply sharing this post using the social media buttons on the left-hand side will make a big difference.
 Together, we can make the world a healthier and happier place.
 Thank you for doing your part!***

 Visiting a doctor in-person versus consulting one over telemedicine is usually not very different, for neither the patient nor the doctor.
-After all, a significant amount of diagnoses made by general practitioners result solely from the consideration of the patient’s history and their account of the symptoms they report during their consultation.
+After all, a significant amount of diagnoses made by general practitioners result primarily from the consideration of the patient’s history and their account of the symptoms they report during their consultation.
 An experienced doctor can usually determine the severity of conditions simply by visual and auditory observation.

 Furthermore, when someone has a condition that is more severe than a common cold or flu, they usually know.
 They’ll less likely be satisfied if the doctor just tells them to manage it with over the counter medication.
 So doctors are also trained to determine the necessity for further examination based on this sort of behavior.